Adam27X/DigitalCosmic/README.md

 ## Running the project

 To host a game server you can use `./textualcosmic` or to join an existing server you can use `./client/client`.
-For Visual Studio source builds you'll have to right-click on 'client', select properties, and then choose Debugging under 'Configuration Properties' on the left hand side and set the appropriate parameters in the 'Command Arguments' text box.
+For Visual Studio source builds you should be able to do this step from a PowerShell.
 Eventually I'll add support for installers for platforms of interest.